 - 1. A completed registration form signed by custodial parent(s) - 2.
-A South Carolina Certificate of Immunization refundable should the student decide not to attend St. Elizabeth Ann Seton Catholic School.
+A South Carolina Certificate of Immunization - 3.
+Payment of all fees as outlined in the Tuition and Fees Agreement NOTE: Fees are NOT refundable should the student decide not to attend St. Elizabeth Ann Seton Catholic School. - 4.
+Transcripts/Academic Records from previous school - 5.
+Birth Certificate